Why should you trust a compliance AI? The Glass Box principle

 See it for yourself

-The fastest way to understand Glass Box is to watch it work: run the free public website check and every finding you get back is shown in plain English and mapped to the rule behind it — no black box, nothing to take on faith.
+The fastest way to understand Glass Box is to watch it work: run the free public website check, and every finding comes back in plain English, mapped to the rule behind it — no black box, nothing to take on faith.
+Then read how we classify evidence — our public-scan methodology.

 Sources